Search Site

 How Do Factors for setting Alimony Impact Same Sex Couples

 When it comes to same-sex couples and alimony, one factor, is particularly vital to examine: the length of the marriage.
 Although same-sex marriage was legalized in Connecticut in 2008 and legalized nationally in 2015, many couples have been sharing assets and living together prior to this legal recognition of marriage.
-So, even though a couple may have been living as a married couple prior to the legalization of same-sex marriage, a judge will only consider the length of the marriage from the legal start of the marriage, which at the earliest is 2008.

 If you are a same-sex couple you must ensure that you are dealing with family lawyers who are highly skilled and have experience dealing with same sex-marriages as the lawyers at Needle & Cuda do.